pyhawaii-admin/pyhawaii-code-of-conduct/code_of_conduct.md

 We value the participation of each member of the PyHawaii community and want all members to have an enjoyable and fulfilling experience.
 Accordingly, all members are expected to show respect and courtesy to other members both in online and face-to-face communications channels and throughout any and all PyHawaii activities, meetups, and conferences (collectively called "activity" or "activities" in this document), whether officially sponsored by PyHawaii or not.

 To make clear what is expected, all delegates/attendees, speakers, exhibitors, organizers and volunteers at any PyHawaii activity are required to conform to the following Code of Conduct.
-Organizers will enforce this code throughout the any and all activities.
+Organizers will enforce this code throughout any and all activities.

 The Short Version
 -----------------